remance/Masendor/readme.md

 ### MINIMUM:

-OS: Windows 7 (Haven't tested on Windows XP or Vista but may work), Ubuntu 12.04
+OS: Windows 7 (Haven't tested on Windows XP or Vista but may work), Ubuntu ad macOS need further testing

 Memory: 2GB RAM (Only if troop animation is disabled)